dnordstrom/keycat.cf/README.md

-# kcat.cf · Home of the Key Cat
+# keycat.cf · Home of the Key Cat

 Ask the Key Cat—the Cat Foundation’s prominent four-legged expert on key maps and keyboard shortcuts—about Vim maps, Firefox shortcuts, and more.
 Or, point him to your own `.key` files full of custom shortcuts and maps.
 He’s a remarkably resourceful little beast.